Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 No, your LLC’s name is not automatically trademarked.
 However, you have name rights and protection in the state where the LLC is formed.
 Having said that, you don’t have national protection.

 Meaning, you can’t stop someone in another state from using your LLC’s name.
-If you want that level of national protection, we recommend hiring an attorney to file a national trademark.
+If you want that level of national protection, we recommend hiring a business attorney to file a national trademark.

 Can LLC names be changed?